Jetour T1: UAE

+The T1 was unveiled in Dubai on 16 December 2024, with deliveries of the sole petrol version with the 2.0-litre turbocharged petrol expected commenced in April 2025, and the plug-in hybrid version arrived later in late 2025.

 Powertrain

 The plug-in hybrid powertrain consists of a 1.5-litre turbocharged petrol engine outputting 115 kW and 220 Nm of torque paired with a single-speed dedicated hybrid transmission, along with a 150 kW front motor and 26.7 kWh LFP battery pack.
 An all-wheel-drive version was announced in November of 2025 and consists of the same engine and front motor but adds a new 175 kW rear motor.
 It also uses a slightly larger battery that is half a kilowatt larger than the battery used in the front-wheel-drive version, with the electric-only range being 3 kilometers less than the front-wheel-drive version.

 The petrol-only powertrains include a 1.5-litre turbocharged engine with a 7-speed dual clutch transmission with two-wheel drive and a two- or four-wheel drive 2.0-litre turbocharged engine with an 8-speed torque converter automatic.